iandersonalmeida/form-spring/README.md

 ```

 ### Executing program
-- Open STS and import project
+- Open STS and import the project